 promised

-The Donabate Portrane Local Area Plan (LAP) proposes to establish a framework for the planned, co-ordinated and sustainable development of undeveloped lands on the peninsula.
-The proposed LAP is consistent with Fingal’s Core Strategy and identifies the quantum, location and phasing of development for the plan period, which correlates with the regional population targets.
+The Donabate Portrane Local Area Plan (LAP) is a statutory document developed by FCC in consultation with residents.
+It is a framework for the planned, co-ordinated and sustainable development of undeveloped lands on the peninsula.
+The LAP is consistent with Fingal’s Core Strategy and the Government’s RESEs strategy.
+It sets out the quantum, location and phasing of development for the plan period, which correlates with the regional population targets.

-It is a key focus of the LAP to ensure that any new development in Donabate is accompanied by the required community, educational, transport, drainage, and recreational infrastructure to ensure the protection and enhancement of local amenities and the continued growth of local services in Donabate.
+At its core, the LAP aims to ensure that any new development in Donabate is accompanied by the required community, educational, transport, drainage, and recreational infrastructure to ensure the protection and enhancement of local amenities and the continued growth of local services in Donabate.

 Dedicated Multi-Purpose Arts, Culture, Heritage & Youth Centre